Chevalley Supergroups of type D(2,1;a): Abstract

 \section{Abstract}

-We present a construction ``\`a la Chevalley'' of affine supergroups associated to Lie superalgebras of type $ D(2,1;a) $, for any possible value of the parameter $ a \, $.
-This extends the similar work performed in \cite {fg} which associates an affine supergroup to any other simple Lie superalgebras of classical type.
+We present a construction ``\`a la Chevalley'' of connected affine supergroups associated with Lie superalgebras of type $ D(2,1;a) $, for any possible value of the parameter $ a \, $.
+This extends the results in \cite {fg1} (and \cite{fg2}) where all other simple Lie superalgebras of classical type were considered.
+The case of simple Lie superalgebras of Cartan type being dealt with in \cite{ga}, so this work completes the program of constructing connected affine supergroups associated with any simple Lie superalgebra.

 45pt